jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Spider-Verse**
 A British Spider-Man from another Universe, Spider-UK is a new Main Character with the **Spider-Verse** keyword. **Spider-Verse** means two things:

 First, if you choose a **Spider-Verse** character to be your starting Main Character you can include up to four other **Spider-Verse** Main Characters in your deck when you build it.
-(Four other Spider-Verse Main Characters premiered in the 2019 Vs. System 2PCG: Crossover Vol 2 Issue
+(Four other Spider-Verse Main Characters premiered in the 2019 Vs. System 2PCG: Crossover Vol 2 Issue.)

+Second, during your Build Phase, if a character with **Spider-Verse** is in your hand, you may put it onto your side.

+Note: Spider-UK can be powered up by any character with "Spider" in their name, which includes Main Characters that are in your hand.